chrislee0419/EnhancedSearchAndFilters/README.md

 - Search
      - Auto-refreshing search results
        - Now you don't have to enter the whole title of a song and hope it appears in the search results!
-You can see what songs match as you're typing in.
+You can see what songs match as you're typing it in.
      - Search by song title, author, and map maker
        - Never search for artists or map makers?
-Further refine search results by disabling search for those fields.
+Further refine your search results when you disable searching in those fields.
      - Symbols
-       - Apostrophes, quotations, commas, brackets, etc. can be removed before searching.
+       - Apostrophes, quotation marks, commas, brackets, etc. can be removed before searching.
        - Or alternatively, symbols can be typed in yourself when trying to find a song with lots of symbols in the title!
      - Word suggestions
        - While typing, the mod shows you a list of possible words you're trying to type.
 - Filter
      - Limit song length, difficulties, and NJS on the song list.
-     - Find songs you have voted on (needs BeatSaverDownloader).
+     - Find songs you have voted on (requires the BeatSaverDownloader mod).
      - One Saber, Lightshow, and Mapping Extensions-required songs can be easily found!
-     - Find ranked songs (needs SongDataCore).
+     - Find ranked songs (requires the SongDataCore mod).
 - Mod compatibility
      - Compatible with BeatSaverDownloader, SongBrowser, and SongDataCore.